NenadNRakas/FaceBlurOcv/README.md

 # FaceBlurOcv
-Verify usefull tool for privacy protection, implemented with CNN, Face Recognition and Open CV
+Simple, adjustable usefull tool for privacy protection, implemented with CNN, Face Recognition and Open CV

 Tested on Windows 10!